 - 1. STOP!
 Read the all safety information included with and on the side of heater. - 2.
 Check that gas supply to heater is on. - 3.
-Push in gas control knob and slightly turn clockwise to the OFF position (see figure 16). - Note: Knob cannot be turned from PILOT to OFF unless knob is pushed in slightly.
-Do not force. - 4.
-Wait five (5) minutes to clear out any gas.
+Push in gas control knob and slightly turn clockwise to the OFF position (see figure 16).

+Note: Knob cannot be turned from PILOT to OFF unless knob is pushed in slightly.
+Do not force.

+4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - 5.
-Push in gas control know slightly and turn counterclockwise to PILOT/IGN and depress for five (5) seconds.
+If you do not smell gas, go to the next step.